 Lucca & Pisa

-An easy day trip to or from Florence, these charming little spots are great to explore – from the famous leaning tower of Pisa to the incredibly well-preserved medieval walls surrounding Lucca.
+An easy day trip from Florence, these charming little spots are great to explore – from the famous leaning tower of Pisa to the incredibly well-preserved medieval walls surrounding Lucca.
 Everybody goes to Pisa to snap a pic beside the tower, but don’t leave without heading inside the Cathedral of Santa Maria Assunta.
-The structure truly is a masterpiece of religious construction and is a wonder to behold.
+The structure is a masterpiece of religious construction and a wonder to behold.

 Montepulciano